satyrius/mtgforge/README.md

 It is enought to show fetched scans on SERP as is, but it would be better to use *progressive jpeg* compression to make them smaller.
 Use `generate_thumbnails` command to create all thumbnails we need.
 You can pass additional `--quality` option to set jpeg quality.
 This command do not update existing thumbs by default, but if you want to refresh thumbnails pass `--refresh` option.

     ./manage.py generate_thumbnails

-#### parse_face_type

-MTG has a number of unordinary cards: splited, fliped and double-faced.
-To set right face type use next command:

-    ./manage.py parse_face_type